danbz/aesthetic-programming/source/7-VocableCode/Readme.md

 There are two conditional statements in the function `draw()`.
 The first if-statement checks for texts that are off canvas.
 This has to be done continuously because the off-screen text instances (objects) will be removed (using `splice`) to avoid unwanted elements/objects continuing to exist in the program (as was the case with the *Eating-tofu* game in Chapter 6, "Object abstraction").
 The second if-statement checks how many texts remain on screen.
 If the screen contains less than or equal to two texts, then it will generate new texts with the function `makeVisible()`.

-Snippets of Vocable Code concerning the fourth conditional structure:
+Snippets of code concerning the fourth conditional structure:

 ```javascript
 //check disappeared objects